[ From the Archives of 365 ]

 9:30am to 5:00pm: Great shoot day, meet tons of cool people, gain smile on face.

-5:30pm to 6:45pm: What really happens – Wander up and down six city blocks, high-end stores all around me.
+5:30pm to 6:45pm: (What really happens)— Wander up-and-down six city blocks, high-end stores all around me.
 Even with my smile and hellos, not all engage with me, have several conversations, no takers, finally find Patrick, who is willing to interview.
 He tells me that at first glance he thought I was paparazzi.
 I should have figured that out when I passed The Ivy (for those of you who don’t know Los Angeles, The Ivy is a very exclusive restaurant, a real paparazzi target).

 “Love everyone as you love yourself.
 Treat others as you want to be treated.”
-The golden rule, never can hear it enough.
+The Golden Rule… can never hear it enough.